 Coriander is in the same family as fennel seeds.
 The aromatic oil in coriander is a digestive aid and contains linalool and other terpenoids.

-Turmeric has been used for centuries.
-Tt is believed the active component curcumin may be the reason for it’s anti-inflammatory, anti-microbial and anti-oxidative properties.
+Turmeric is an adaptogen that has been used for centuries.
+The active component curcumin is the reason for it’s anti-inflammatory, anti-microbial, antibacterial, antiviral, antifungal, analgesic and antioxidant properties.

-You wouldn’t think of lime because it is an acid.
-But when you mix lime with water, it becomes alkaline which helps to neutralize stomach acids and help with digestion.
+You wouldn’t think of limes and lemons because they are acidic.
+But when you mix lime with water, they become alkaline which helps to neutralize stomach acids and help with digestion.

 Is a sap derived from a root of the perennial herb Ferula.
-Along with Turmeric, it has fantastic digestive properties and is widely used in India for digestion and gas.
+Along with Ginger and Turmeric, it has fantastic digestive properties and is widely used in India for aiding with digestion and relieving gas.

 The caraway plant has many plant chemicals such as carvone and limonene, and the seeds have the ability to stimulate healthy stomach action and reduce or prevent gas.